wallarm/product-documentation/docs/latest/installation/security-edge/deployment.md

 ## How it works

-Security Edge service provides a secure cloud environment where the Wallarm node is deployed, hosted, and managed by Wallarm:
+Security Edge service provides a secure cloud environment where Wallarm nodes are deployed, hosted, and managed by Wallarm:

-* Turnkey deployment: minimal setup is required for Wallarm to automatically deploys nodes across globally distributed locations.
+* Turnkey deployment: minimal setup is required for Wallarm to automatically deploy nodes across globally distributed locations.
 * Autoscaling: nodes automatically scale horizontally to handle varying traffic loads, with no manual configuration needed.
 * Reduced costs: lower operational overhead with Wallarm-managed nodes, allowing faster deployment and scalability.
 * Seamless integration: simple configuration with your existing CDN or load balancers, allowing you to protect your API landscape without disruptions.

 Currently, the Edge inline node supports only direct, Internet-facing deployment.
 It cannot operate behind a third-party service, such as a CDN or DDoS protection provider (e.g., Cloudflare, Akamai), that routes traffic.

-Only one Edge inline node deployment is allowed per account (or a tenant's account).
-In this single deployment, you can configure multiple origins to forward traffic to and multiple hosts to protect.

-## Deploying the Edge inline
+## Configuring the Edge Inline

-To run the Edge inline node, go to the Wallarm Console → **Security Edge** → **Edge inline** → **Configure**.
+To run the Edge inline, go to the Wallarm Console → **Security Edge** → **Edge inline** → **Configure**.
+You can configure multiple origins to forward traffic to and multiple hosts to protect.

 If this section is unavailable, your account may lack the appropriate subscription, please contact sales@wallarm.com to obtain it.

 You can modify the Edge node deployment settings anytime.
-The node will be re-deployed, starting from the **Pending** status to **Active**.
+The nodes will be re-deployed, starting from the **Pending** status to **Active**.
 The existing CNAME records will remain unchanged.

 ### 1. General settings